-- 1) Save the current configuration of the router (Main menu: option 6). - 2) Execute the Console (ZMODEM) command from the Load FLASH Set-Up menu.

-Confirmation is required.
-Enter "yes" to proceed.

-3) After the router restarts, the router will be in receive ZMODEM mode.
+- 1) Save the current configuration of the router (Main menu: option 6). - 2) Execute the Console (ZMODEM) command from the Load FLASH Set-Up menu. - Confirmation is required.
+Enter yes to proceed. - 3) After the router restarts, the router will be in receive ZMODEM mode.
 The router will display the following messages on the console port.

+'''

+System startup

-System startup Receiving ZMODEM ...
+Receiving ZMODEM ...

 B0100000023be50

+'''

-- 4) Start the ZMODEM transfer and send the file "###.all" from the Operational Code diskette. - 5) Once the ZMODEM transfer is complete, the router will verify the file "###.all" in memory, program and verify the FLASH, clear the configuration to default values (except the password), and then reset.
+- 4) Start the ZMODEM transfer and send the file ###.all from the Operational Code diskette. - 5) Once the ZMODEM transfer is complete, the router will verify the file ###.all in memory, program and verify the FLASH, clear the configuration to default values (except the password), and then reset.
 After the reset, the router will operate normally using the newly upgraded software.
 A byte status message will be displayed on the console port during the programming of the FLASH.

 On the rare occasion that during the programming of the FLASH something happens to the bridge/router (power hit or hardware reset), causing the FLASH to become corrupted, the bridge/router will restart in ZMODEM receive mode only.
-If the bridge/router does not start in ZMODEM receive mode: power down the bridge/router, open the case, locate jumper W4 on the main circuit board (it is next to the batteries), put the jumper across pins 1-2, power up the bridge/router.
+If the bridge/router does not start in ZMODEM receive mode: power down the bridge/router, remove the case cover, remove the jumper on pins 3-4 of strap J2, power up the bridge/router, power down the bridge/router, re-install jumper on J2 pins 3-4, replace the case cover and power up the bridge/router.
 The bridge/router should now restart and be in ZMODEM receive mode.
-Once the file transfer is complete, the router will again come up in ZMODEM receive mode.
-Power down the unit and return the W4 jumper to pin positions 2-3.
 Please refer to the Servicing Information section of the Installation & Applications Guide for information on removing the case and changing the strap settings.

-The ZMODEM Load Flash operation may be aborted (by aborting the ZMODEM transfer and then entering 5 control-X characters "^X" from the console keyboard.
+The ZMODEM Load Flash operation may be aborted (by aborting the ZMODEM transfer and then entering 5 control-X characters ^X from the console keyboard.
 After the control-X characters are sent, the router will display a limited menu system.
 Choose the Abort Load option from the Load FLASH Set-Up menu.
 This will cause the router to reset and return to normal operations operating from the existing software.